Two soldiers fall in building collapse near Gaza's Philadelphi Corridor

 (Photo: Yoav Zitun)

-Since the outbreak of the war on October 7 last year, 818 soldiers have been killed, including 386 who have died since the ground maneuver in the Gaza Strip began approximately three weeks later.
-Additionally, 5,490 soldiers have been injured since the beginning of the war: 801 of them were seriously injured, 1,369 sustained moderate injuries, and 3,320 were lightly injured.
-Of these, 10 soldiers remain hospitalized in serious condition, 202 in moderate condition, and nine in light condition.
+Additionally, 5,490 soldiers have been injured since the beginning of the war: 801 of them were seriously injured, 1,369 sustained moderate injuries and 3,320 were lightly injured.
+Of these, 10 soldiers remain hospitalized in serious condition, 202 in moderate condition and nine in light condition.

 Get the Ynetnews app on your smartphone: Google Play: https://bit.ly/4eJ37pE | Apple App Store: https://bit.ly/3ZL7iNv

-Recently, IDF widened the Philadelphi Corridor to a width of just over 2 miles, similar to the expansion of the Netzarim Corridor, which has effectively become Israeli-controlled territory in northern Gaza.
-Hundreds of buildings in neighborhoods like Tel al-Sultan have been leveled to the ground, and operational infrastructure and posts have been established in the area bordering Sinai for soldiers.
+Recently, the IDF widened the Philadelphi Corridor to a width of just over 2 miles, similar to the expansion of the Netzarim Corridor, which has effectively become Israeli-controlled territory in northern Gaza.

-Nahal forces, who are stationed in the sector, continue their daily efforts to clear Rafah of militants and tunnels.
+Nahal forces, who are stationed in the sector, continue their daily efforts to clear Rafah of terrorists and tunnels.
 In certain areas, they have reached the outskirts of Khan Younis, and according to military estimates, around 1,000 Palestinians remain in the city.

 << Follow Ynetnews on Facebook | Twitter | Instagram >>